-We see these as being as close to the original or classical styles of tai chi as they retain original features documented by the originators who were well educated.
+We see these as being as close to the original or classical styles of tai chi as they retain original features documented by the originators who were well educated unlike the vast majority of recognised martial artists who did not have access to a formal education and were illiterate.
 In the case of Cheng Man-ching, we have a legacy of first-generation students still living, original texts translated by those students, photos, and even video.
 In the case of Sun Lu-tang we have translations of his original texts and photos.
 And subsequent documentation, including video, from first generation family and students, and second-generation students still living.

-• A shift towards more athletic exercise movements including expansive “large frame” movements and deep stances to accommodate Western demand for accelerated aerobic benefits and muscle strengthening,
+• The shift towards more athletic exercise movements including expansive “large frame” movements and deep stances providing for accelerated aerobic benefits and muscle strengthening.
+Developed early on in the Yang Family style by Yang Cheng-fu

-• Commercial considerations such as marketing shorter forms to fit modern lifestyles, i.e., shorter learning times and shorter practice times, branding to secure style ownership and the ensuing financial benefits from franchising, the promotion of competition success to attract new students, and sales of videos, merchandise, and simplified online courses.
+• Commercialisation with branding to secure style ownership and the ensuing financial benefits from franchising, the promotion of competition success to attract new students, and sales of videos, merchandise, and simplified online courses.

-A number of the movements practiced in both qigong and tai chi currently have been assessed by physiotherapy professionals as unsafe and others have required modification to make them safer, especially for seniors and less experienced students.
-Which is not the case for the “small frame” movements in the original traditional tai chi styles.
+A number of the movements practiced in qigong and the large frame tai chi styles currently have been assessed by physiotherapy professionals as unsafe.
+Others have required modification to make them safer, especially for seniors and less experienced students.
+Which is generally not the case in the original traditional “small frame” tai chi styles .

 However, we have adopted shorter routines for both traditional styles to provide students a starting point to the learning of the longer routines.